posva/talk-data-loaders/slides-en.md

 <div v-if="$clicks === 1">

-- Artwork Details is critical
+- Artwork details are critical
-- Related artwork is not
+- Related artworks are not

 </div>
 <div v-else-if="$clicks === 2">